UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 This renames the file to something easier to type.

 Now let's create our loop.
-In the loop, we will ask the computer to go through the text, looking for each girl's name, and count the number of times it appears.
+In the loop, we will ask the computer to go through the text, looking for each , and count the number of times it appears.
 The results will print to the screen.

 ~~~
-$ for name in "Consultation" "Research Assistance" "Directional" "Informational"
+$ for name in "Consultation" "Directional" "Informational" "Research"
 > do
 >    echo "$name"
->    grep -wo "$name" littlewomen.txt | wc -l
+>    grep -wo "$name" Desk_Tracker_2017.csv | wc -l
 > done
 ~~~

 {: .bash}

 ~~~
-Jo
+Consultation
 1355
-Meg
+Directional
 683
-Beth
+Informational
 459
-Amy
-645
+Research
 ~~~
 {: .output}